wlh320/portguard/README.md

 client <-> server <-> remote
 ```

-1. client listen on local port.
+1. Client listens on local port.
-2. server listen on public port.
+2. Server listens on public port.
-3. client and server handshake using `Noise_IK_25519_ChaChaPoly_BLAKE2s`.
+3. Client and server handshake using `Noise_IK_25519_ChaChaPoly_BLAKE2s`.
-3. proxy local port to remote port set in server config, traffic between client and server is *encrypted*.
+3. Client's local port is forwarded to remote port by server, and traffic between client and server is *encrypted*.

 ## Usage